Guide to Creating Forms in Baserow

 enter image description here

-After customising your form’s fields, you can further customise the look of your form.
+After customizing your form’s fields, you can further customize the look of your form.
 To add a logo, click on the ‘Add a logo’ option and upload the desired image.

 To upload a cover image, click the grey area at the top of the form where it says ‘Add a cover image’ and then upload the chosen image.